aditigupta17/load-balancing-briq/README.md

 `$ g++ paper-algo.cpp && ./a.out > outputfile < ../datagenerator/inputfile`

-Similarly, MIMAC can be run as follows:
+Similarly, MIMACT can be run as follows:

 `$ cd "Load Balancing Algorithms"`